wso2/docs-choreo-dev/en/docs/references/test-your-service-via-postman.md

 # Test Your Service via Postman

-The Postman Editor allows you to integrate with your Postman account to easily test your services.
+This guide explains how to test your services by connecting them to your Postman account via an API key.

 ## Prerequisites